2018 Citi Premier Review – WalletHub Editors

 That’s important to remember as you consider the 3 points per $1 spent on travel (including gas) that you’ll earn, in addition to 2 points per $1 on dining and entertainment, and 1 point per $1 on everything else.
 In other words, the card’s regular earning rates range from the points equivalent of 1% cash back up to 3.75% cash back, depending on where you make purchases and how you approach redemption.
 However you decide to use this card, carrying a balance from month to month should definitely be avoided.
-ThankYou® Premier does not offer 0% introductory rates, and its regular APR can be as high as 24.49%.
+Citi Premier does not offer 0% introductory rates.

 So, to recap, this card is best for frequent travelers with excellent credit who always pay their monthly bills in full and are fine with booking all of their accommodations through the ThankYou Rewards website.
 To learn more, just keep reading below.